Need to talk? Call 1800 882 436.

 There may be times when you feel the need for practical or emotional support yourself.
 If so, the maternal child health nurses at Pregnancy, Birth and Baby are there for grandparents too.

-No matter what your situation, don't forget to look after yourself.
+No matter your situation, don't forget to look after yourself.
 Being a grandparent should not isolate you from your friends or damage your health.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: April 2021
+Last reviewed: May 2022

 Back To Top